 Links

-The Southeastern Geological Society (SEGS) was founded in 1944, and was then and continues today, an affiliate society of the American Association of Petroleum Geologist (AAPG).
+The Southeastern Geological Society is an affiliate society of the American Association of Petroleum Geologist (AAPG).
 In 1954, the SEGS became a charter member society of the Gulf Coast Association of Geological Societies (GCAGS), a.k.a. the Gulf Coast Section of the AAPG.
 The links to these parent associations are listed below.

 Sister Societies